Spring / Summer 2021

+It’s been a long and tumultuous winter so now as Spring and Summer advance it is the time to treat yourself and a person of your choice to dinner on my porch at Indigo House.
 One of the most exciting and fulfilling ways to learn about our world is though food.
-Here at Indigo House my guests learn while savoring: no final exam!
-On my rural farmstead the shelves of books on cookery and its history, the gardens, the barn, and my kitchen are my research base so that we can all enjoy the ongoing culinary adventure.
+Here at Indigo House my guests learn while savoring: but with no final exam!
+On my rural farmstead my shelves of books on cookery and its history, my gardens, the barn, and my kitchen are my research base so that we can all enjoy the ongoing culinary adventure.

-This series of Front Porch Dinners (two tables for two) are happening out in the country where you will hear the rush of the river, enjoy the greenery, and eat some great food at a table for two, in company with another table for two a social distance away!
-Please bring the beer, wine or cider of your choice – Indigo House will offer coffee or tea.
+This series of Porch Dinners (two tables for two) are happening out in the country where you will hear the rush of the river, enjoy the greenery, and eat great food at a table for two, in company with another table for two at a social distance away!
+Please bring the beer or wine or cider of your choice – Indigo House will offer coffee or tea.

-Time: 6 pm -7:30 pm. $85 per person
+Time: 7 pm -8:30 pm. $85 per person

 Reserve your dining experience on the date that that works for you!